Former F1 chief reacts to 'cheated' driver lawsuit

 The former F1 CEO has had his say

-Former Formula 1 CEO Bernie Ecclestone has issued a response to Felipe Massa's legal action aimed against himself, the FIA and Formula One Management (FOM) in regards to the 2008 world championship.
+Former Formula 1 CEO Bernie Ecclestone has revealed his thoughts on Felipe Massa's legal action aimed against himself, the FIA and Formula One Management (FOM).

-Massa has launched a lawsuit attempting to claim a figure between $77 million-£192 million in compensation, after comments made last year by Ecclestone surrounding the 'crashgate' scandal from the 2008 Singapore Grand Prix.
+Massa has launched a lawsuit attempting to claim between £60 million-£150 million in compensation, after comments made last year by Ecclestone surrounding the 'crashgate' scandal from the 2008 Singapore Grand Prix.

 Renault were found guilty of asking Nelson Piquet Jr to purposely crash into the wall in order to help the strategy of team-mate Fernando Alonso, who had just pitted for fresh tyres.